 Effect of Beginning Inventory

-If the business in the above example has beginning inventory of 120 units, then the production budget forecast is calculated as follows.
+If the business in the above example has beginning inventory of 120 units, then the production budget forecast calculation is as follows.

 Production budget = Sales units + Ending inventory - Beginning inventory Production budget = 1,825 + 300 - 120 = 2,005